Skip to main content

 This rotation is done in order to distribute the load generated by single-phase charging cars as evenly as possible to all phases.

-The parameter Phase rotation of the Charge Point is set in the Charging Station itself as the installer has intended for this Charging Station.
+The parameter Phase rotation of the Charging Station is set in the Charging Station itself as the installer has intended for this Charging Station.

 caution